colinkeenan/silentcast/localREADME.md

 - Try it *before* you install it!
     - Install the dependencies, [Download and extracxt Silentcast master.zip from github.com](https://github.com/colinkeenan/silentcast/archive/master.zip)

-    - Then *without* running any install script or package manager, just `bash silentcast` from a terminal window.
+    - Then *without* running any install script or package manager, just `bash silentcast` from within the extracted directory.
 (For those advanced users who will be tempted to try `. silentcast` or `source silentcast`, it won't work because ffmpeg behaves strangely when launched that way, but that's how I'm launching other bash scripts from silentcast to make it possible to `bash silentcast` from the extracted directory.)
+    - For example, if you extracted silentcast-master into your ~/Downloads folder, you would

+        cd ~/Downloads/silentcast-master
+        bash silentcast

 ###Launch Methods